-- ➤ A project on the Fundable PPL receives full or partial funding from another source; - A project on the Fundable PPL is bypassed, as described in the PRS and Section IV of this - An applicant is unable to comply with all applicable state and federal program requirements for DWSRF funding; - ➤ An applicant withdraws its DWSRF funding application; or - A project, or a portion of a project, is determined to be ineligible for DWSRF funds.
+- > A project on the Fundable PPL receives full or partial funding from another source; - A project on the Fundable PPL is bypassed, as described in the PRS and Section IV of this document; - An applicant is unable to comply with all applicable state and federal program requirements for DWSRF funding;

+- > An applicant withdraws its DWSRF funding application; or - > A project, or a portion of a project, is determined to be ineligible for DWSRF funds.

 The DPH utilized the PRS and readiness criteria to determine the SFY in which the project can reasonably be expected to proceed.
-The SFY 2016 Fundable PPL identifies projects, or portions of projects, for which funding is expected to be available and that can reasonably be expected to proceed during SFY 2016 based on project readiness information provided by the applicants in their DWSRF Eligibility Application or Emergency Power Generator Eligibility Application.
+The SFY 2017 Fundable PPL identifies projects, or portions of projects, for which funding is expected to be available and that can reasonably be expected to proceed during SFY 2017 based on updated project readiness information provided by the applicants in response to requests from the DWS for preparation of this IUP and the PPL.

 All project eligibility applications were reviewed and evaluated to ensure that the proposed projects meet the eligibility criteria and that the applicant is prioritizing projects based on their identified needs and any applicable regulatory compliance concerns.
 All projects were awarded appropriate points based on the current PRS, as discussed previously.
-DPH put an increased emphasis on project readiness in development of the Comprehensive Project List and which projects are expected to proceed during SFY 2016, in response to the December 22, 2014 memo from EPA (Attachment I), which included guidance on applying project readiness-to-proceed criteria.
+As in SFY 2016, the DPH put an significant emphasis on project readiness in development of the SFY 2017 Fundable Project Priority List, in response to the December 22, 2014 memo from EPA (Attachment I), which included guidance on applying project readiness-to-proceed criteria.

-The Comprehensive Project List includes all projects submitted in response to the Call For Projects.
-A total of 77 projects are on this comprehensive project list.
+The Comprehensive Project List includes all eligible projects submitted in response to the Call For Projects, with the exception of those projects which have executed a loan agreement, are included on the Carryover List, or withdrawn.
+A total of 50 projects are on this comprehensive project list.
 Some applicants have requested funding for planning, design, and construction phases of a project; however all phases may not necessarily receive funding.
 Projects which requested funding for multiple phases may be listed more than once, with the phases identified.
-The SFY 2016 Fundable PPL includes those projects proposed to move forward during the SFY ranked my priority points awarded, and for which sufficient funds are expected to be available.
-The Comprehensive Project List includes two unranked projects at the bottom which were determined to be ineligible for DWSRF assistance.
-The total amount requested for all eligible projects is \$201,916,960.
+The SFY 2017 Fundable PPL includes those projects proposed to move forward during the SFY ranked by priority points awarded, and for which sufficient funds are expected to be available.
+The original total amount requested for all eligible projects was \$201,916,960.
+The current total amount requested for all eligible projects shown on the Comprehensive List is \$156,904,744.